Skip to main content

 Amylase and lipase increases.
 You may have increases in your blood amylase or lipase levels that may indicate a problem with your pancreas.
 Your healthcare provider will do blood tests to check your amylase or lipase levels before starting and during treatment with fedratinib.

-Major cardiac events such as heart attack, stroke, or death.
-An increased risk of major cardiac events has happened in people, especially those who have cardiovascular risk factors and who are current or past smokers, while taking another Janus Kinase (JAK)-inhibitor to treat rheumatoid arthritis.
+Major cardiac events such as a heart attack, stroke, or death.
+An increased risk of major cardiac events has occurred in people, especially those who have cardiovascular risk factors and who are current or past smokers, while taking another Janus Kinase (JAK) inhibitor to treat rheumatoid arthritis.
 Get emergency help right away if you have any symptoms of a heart attack or stroke while taking fedratinib, including:

 New (secondary) cancers.
 People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers, except nonmelanoma skin cancer.
 People who smoke or who smoked in the past have an increased risk of new cancers.